tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Oct 25 2007

-Elaina Blanda (a 55-year-old White middle-class college dropout) entered a church, ready to deliver a speech to religious people.
+Elaina Blanda (a 55-year-old white middle-class college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Elaina Blanda uttered a quick prayer to the Collective Consciousness to calm her nerves.

 Elaina Blanda outright claimed that everyone is part of one Collective Consciousness.
 Elaina Blanda argued that the Collective Consciousness was a personal, physical being that humans can relate to and communicate with.